esl/MongooseIM/doc/getting-started/Quick-setup.md

 mongooseimctl add_rosteritem bob localhost alice localhost alice friends both
 ```

+!!!
+Note
-Note: The `subs`parameter is the "subscription" to a user's presence.
+    The `subs`parameter is the "subscription" to a user's presence.
 Possible values are: `none`, `from`, `to`, or `both`.
 A subscription in `both` direction means each user will receive each other's presence.

 Verify the contact list:
 ```bash